rishadbaniya/hyperblow/README.md

 TODO :
 - ✅ Implement the ".torrent" file parser
 - ✅ Implement the MagnetURI verifier and parser
-- ☐ Handle redundancy of both the tracker URL's in "announce" and "announce-list" field
+- ✅ Handle redundancy of both the tracker URL's in "announce" and "announce-list" field, used BEP12
 - ☐ Make use of Crossbeam crate's Concurrency Primitives
 - ☐ Add both Unit and Integration testing for the parsing library
 - ☐ Re architect the entire CLI application's system design